Running AI jobs on Liger GPUs#

 In Liger, you will have to use Slurm to reserve GPU resources.
-As for all other nodes, there are 2 ways of running a program on Turing: interactively and through batch submission.
+As for all other nodes, there are 2 ways of running a program on gpu nodes: interactively and through batch submission.

 You might need an interactive job to do short term jobs, visualise data, data pre-processing, debug your program and in general to have an immediate feedback.
 For instance, in the Quick start guide, an interactive session was used to visualise the predictions of the computer vision classifier that was previously trained (see reference for detailed example).